 Next, I like to take a clean makeup sponge (I re-use disposable wedge sponges for on the go) & gently press any areas where creasing or seperating has occurred.
 You can also use a fluffy eyeshadow brush for this step, but be sure to gently buff only the areas which need it, or you can cause more separation.

 Optional: Re-apply concealer to blemishes or dark circles if needed.
 I prefer the warmth of your (clean) fingers for a seamless blend if you're using a cream or liquid concealer.
 My favourite concealer for touching up happens to be Bare Mineral's Multi-Tasking Powder in Well Rested because I tend to be oilier & its coverage can't be beat.

 Step 3: Translucent Powder

-Apply translucent powder (like RMS Beauty's "Un" Powder) or a powder-based SPF (my personal favourite option!), just to the areas where its needed.
+Apply translucent powder (like RMS Beauty's "Un" Powder) or a powder-based SPF, just to the areas where its needed.
 Even though my skin is on the oily side, I stick to powdering just the t-zone with a fluffy eyeshadow brush because I love a good glow! & a side note, touching up with powder foundation can lead to a cakey appearance almost immediately, so if your coverage wears off throughout the day apply concealer instead (from Step 2)!